Beyond: a NOVA and GMU Collaborative Art Exhibition

 Painting of Col. Marion Johnson by Debbie Robison.
 Part of the Freedom House Exhibit.

-Marion Johnson was the President of the Seminary Civic Association, Vice President of Alexandria Council on Human Relations, Vice Chairman of Minority Housing Sub-committee, Treasurer of Alexandria Federation of Civic Association, and Member of multiple civic Associations, including Alexandria Citizen Advisory committee and the Durant Civic Association.
+Marion Johnson was the President of the Seminary Civic Association, Vice President of Alexandria Council on Human Relations, Vice Chairman of Minority Housing Sub-committee, Treasurer of Alexandria Federation of Civic Association, and member of multiple civic associations, including Alexandria Citizen Advisory committee and the Durant Civic Association.

 Edward Patterson (1909 – 1979)